News

 1. Deep Moisturization

-The high concentration of fatty acids in castor oil acts as an emollient, creating a protective barrier on the skin that locks in moisture.
-This makes it ideal for dry or flaky skin.
+The high proportion of fats in castor oil operates as an emollient that acts as a protective barrier on the skin and stops moisture from escaping.
+This is the reason why it is excellent for people with dry or flaky skin.

 2. Anti-Inflammatory Properties